 - There will be a requirement to visit the office or premises to check heating, security, water etc in order that you don’t invalidate your office insurance, ensure someone has this task and records their visits.

-- Ensure your heating, whatever type, is set to Frost protect or equivalent to avoid freezing pipes.
+- Ensure your heating, whatever type, is set to Frost Protect or equivalent to avoid freezing pipes.

 - Check heating and Water pipes, It’s winter so the potential for burst pipes is increased.

-- Facilitate home working, the new lockdown stay at home guidance is more specific about employers providing IT and equipment to allow home working.
+- Facilitate home working, the new lockdown stay-at-home guidance is more specific about employers providing IT and equipment to allow home working.

-- Review the use of the Job retention scheme to support or retain your staff, talk to your lead HR consultant at Park City for advice.
+- Review the use of the Job retention scheme to support or retain your staff, and talk to your lead HR consultant at Park City for advice.
 See the next section for HR below.